 4. Is Your Home “Show Ready?”

 Part of the Diva Difference is our knack for making cost-effective modifications to a home before selling.
-Naturally, some houses require more work than others, but there is always a right way and wrong way get your home “show ready.”
+Naturally, some houses require more work than others, but there is always a right way and wrong way to get your home “show ready.”
 You need to fix what’s broken so it doesn’t fail inspection, and give it the right cosmetic touches to make buyers fall in love.
 Once again, it helps immensely to have an objective, professional eye in this process.
 A professional can also help estimate what the costs to get your home ready to show will be, and whether it is worthwhile.
-Even if your home is not HGTV perfect now, Team Diva can work with you to help get your home from “meh” to “meow” in a just a few weeks.
+Even if your home is not HGTV perfect now, Team Diva can work with you to help get your home from “meh” to “meow” in just a few weeks.

 5. Does This Really Fit Your Budget?

 We’ve already addressed quite a few budgeting concerns above, but let’s not forget that a new home brings new expenses.
 Because renovating, selling, buying, and moving all come at a cost, you need to know in advance whether it fits your running budget.
 Sometimes, your budget will allow it, but you just don’t know it yet.

 Find our for yourself: Track your expenses (and we mean EVERYTHING) for as long as you can and as diligently as you can.
 Try it for at least a week.
 This exercise may change your perspective on how you run your home (and your life), and allow you to save more aggressively.
 This may be just what you need to make this big decision to list…or not to list.

 So I Don’t Want to Sell After All, But I Want To Buy Now!
 What About Renting?